Do you want to care for patients?

 Can you afford it?
 All US citizens and permanent residents qualify for federally sponsored financial aid that covers the cost of attendance.
-While graduates average about $107,000 in total student loans, they command a median starting salary of $120,000.
+While graduates average about $150,000 in total undergraduate and professional student loans, they command a median starting salary of $120,000.

 Can you complete the program?
 Our strong student support has yielded a 99% student retention rate and 96% of students graduating in four years.